-May is approaching, and the worries related to the GDPR (General Data Protection Regulation) are increasing as well.
-The date is fixed and the purpose is clear: this regulation will protect our personal data as any other law before.
+May is fast approaching, and the worries related to GDPR (General Data Protection Regulation) are increasing.
+The date is fixed and the purpose is clear: this regulation will protect our personal data as any other law.

-But what about the huge amount of data that we use when we are browsing our favorite social media?
-What about Facebook?
+But what about the huge amount of data that we use when we are browsing our favourite social media sites, for example Facebook?

 Facebook vs GDPR